 Bike shipping is easy once you’ve learned the basics.
 In this article, we’ll cover the best way to ship a bike, shipping costs, and where to get a good bike box.
 In addition to all of that, we’ll also share the most common bike shipping blunder we see.
 So, whether you’re exploring bicycle tours or planning for an Ironman triathlon, The Complete Bike Shipping Guide for 2023 has everything you need to coordinate a successful shipment.

-Choose a topic below.
-We recommend starting with Bike Shipping Basics.
+Choose a topic to get started.
+We recommend starting with the basics.

 - Bike Shipping Basics

 - Bike Insurance

 - Boxes and Packing

 - Bike Shipping Blunders

 The basics of shipping a bike include: shipping types and shipping services.
 Let’s briefly discuss each one.

 Both FedEx and UPS offer bicycle shipping.
 If you’re traveling, you also have the option to bring your bike on the plane.
 However, most pro cyclists and triathletes choose to ship their bike because lugging a bike case through a busy airport is hard work and baggage fees are expensive.
 If that weren’t reason enough, TSA inspections often result in damage due to poor repacking.
 All things considered, the cost and convenience of shipping makes it the best method.